 2. Connect Integrations & Create a Social Media Dashboard

 After connecting each integration, the next step is to add a new dashboard that will display all their social data in a single, unified location.
-In this case, we will use our prebuilt social media dashboard as it contains the data visualization widgets needed for a social media audit.
+In this case, use our prebuilt social media dashboard as it contains the data visualization widgets needed for a social media audit.

 3. Review Followers Over Time

-After creating a social dashboard, the next step is to review each account's current followers.
+After creating a social media dashboard, the next step is to review each account's current followers.
 In this step, it’s important to go beyond simply the total follower count at that point in time, and instead focus on the follower growth rate, and whether it has been primarily from organic growth, paid acquisition, or a combination of the two.

 4. Analyze Engagement Metrics

-After making note of each account’s follower growth rate, the next step is to analyze engagement over time.
+After making a note of each account’s follower growth rate, the next step is to analyze engagement over time.
 With our Facebook integration, for example, there’s a dedicated tab for engagement that displays audience engagement over time, including total likes, shares, and comments for the time period:

 5. Review Reach Metrics

-Another key metric to make note of in a social media audit is each account’s reach, which is defined as the total number of people who see the account's content.
+Another key metric to make a note of in a social media audit is each account’s reach, which is defined as the total number of people who see the account's content.

 6. Review Top Performing Posts & Posting Frequency

-After making note of the key metrics mentioned above, it’s important to take a more qualitative look at the account’s posts.
+After making a note of the social media analytics mentioned above, it’s important to take a more qualitative look at the account’s posts.
 In this step, the goal is to make sure all the content is on-brand and to determine if a particular type of post performs better than others.

 7. Analyze Audience Demographics

-Next, a social media audit should always make note of the existing audience demographics including the most prevalent age range, location, gender, and device used.
+Next, a social media audit should always make a note of the existing audience demographics, including the most prevalent age range, location, gender, and device used.

 8. Referral Traffic from Social

-Now that we’ve reviewed each individual social account and made note of key metrics, it’s important to determine how much traffic is coming to the client's website from all social channels.
-This can be done by connecting Google Analytics and going to the Acquisition -> Social tab.
-From there, you can find traffic metrics from social such as Sessions, Users, and more:
+Now that we’ve reviewed each individual social account and made a note of key social media metrics, it’s important to determine how much traffic is visiting your client's website from all social media channels.

 9. Determine Social Media ROI

-While in the Google Analytics tab, it’s also important to make note of any existing ROI that can be attributed to social.
-This can include making note of metrics such as Goal Completions and Goal Value from social accounts.
+While in the Google Analytics tab, it’s also important to make a note of any existing ROI that can be attributed to social media channels.
+This can include making notes of metrics such as Goal Completions and Goal Value from social accounts.

 Finally, the most important part of a social media audit is your personalized commentary.
-Many clients will simply want to read your insights from the audit, and this is the place to do so.
-Your commentary is where you should include your insights from the analysis above, for example:
+Many clients will want to read your insights from the audit, and this is the place where you can provide your unique understanding of their data.

-- Create a timeline and roadmap to achieve these goals
+Creating a timeline and roadmap to achieve these goals

 The personalized commentary will typically be included right in the homepage of the social dashboard: